nasa/astrobee/doc/general_documentation/NASA_INSTALL.md

     $ASTROBEE_WS/src/submodules/platform/fetch_toolchain.sh
     $ASTROBEE_WS/src/submodules/platform/rootfs/make_xenial.sh dev $ARMHF_CHROOT_DIR

+*Note: If the package qemu-arm-static is required by the script, please install qemu-user-static.
+The package multistrap is also required for the last script above.*

 ## Configuring the build

 At this point you need to decide whether you'd like to compile natively